tubearchivist/browser-extension/README.md

 - Add your Tube Archivist connection details in the addon popup.
 - On YouTube video pages, inject a download button to download that video and a subscribe button to subscribe to that channel.
 - On YouTube channel pages, inject a button to subscribe to the channel or download the complete channel.
 Regarding the channel subpages, this follows the same rules as adding to the queue over the form.
-- Throughout most places, hover over the top left corner of a video thumbnail to reveal a download button for that video.
+- Throughout most places, hover over the video to reveal a download button for that video.
 - Sync your cookies for yt-dlp.

 ## Screenshots